Noobyetpro/Discord-Bot-Template/README.md

 * Ensure `node bot.js` is your start command

 ---
-## 👩‍💻 Command Support
+## Command Reference

-There are many commands supported in this bot, specificly:
-  /personality set <text> #Used to set a personality for the bot, e.g. "You are very dumb because u use a template instead of creating the bot from scratch"
-  /personality view #Used to display the personality /personality clear #Used to clear personality /permission <set> <role> #Used to add/remove roles that have the permission to use commands /setai <api platform> #Used to set the api platform you want your bot to use.
-You only need one.
-  /channel #Used to set where the channel the bot will listen for messages and reply.
-Run in the channel u want it to reply.
+/personality set <text>
+Set the bot’s active personality string.

+/personality view
+Show the current personality.

+/personality clear
+Remove the current personality.

+/permission <set|remove> <role>
+Grant or revoke a role’s access to bot commands.

+/setai <provider>
+Select the AI backend used for responses.
+Only one is active.

+/channel
+Bind the bot to the channel where this command is run.
+The bot listens and replies only there.

 ---
 ## 🤝 Contributing